LearnEntertainment

 Subscription Fees

-Monthly recurring revenue from Basic, Standard, Premium
+Monthly recurring revenue from Basic, Standard with Ads, Standard, and Premium

 Advertising